Its-dzaniel/Its-dzaniel/README.md

 - 👋 Hi, I’m @Its-dzaniel
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python programming
-- 💞️ I’m looking to collaborate on software development
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me @Its-dzaniel

 <!---